Wentong-DST/Wentong-DST.github.io/about.md

 Final year undergraduate from the National University of Singapore (NUS).

-Thoughts/notes on mathematics, statistics and computer sciences; often inspired by conversations with friends, or what I am currently working on.
+Thoughts/notes/some old blog posts on mathematics, statistics and computer sciences; often inspired by conversations with friends, or what I am currently working on.